-- One must have satisfactory attendance in the current school year. - 2.
-One must take a minimum of 6 classes (generally 60 semester periods) during the following school year (5 classes generally 50 semester periods) minimum per semester if a senior not taking PE credits). - 3.
+- 1. One must have satisfactory attendance in the current school year. - 2.
+One must take a minimum of 6 classes (generally 60 semester periods) during the following school year (5 classes generally 50 semester periods) minimum per semester if a senior and not required to take PE credits). - 3.
 The transcript (or acceptable evidence of progress) is on file in the registrar's office by the end of the third quarter.